ourcodingclub/CC_course_challenge1/README.md

 # Where are the red squirrels?
-### Challenge 1 of Coding Club's <a href="https://ourcodingclub.github.io/course_home/" target="_blank"> *Data Science for Ecologists and Environmental Scientists* </a> course
+### Challenge 1 of Coding Club's <a href="https://ourcodingclub.github.io/course/" target="_blank"> *Data Science for Ecologists and Environmental Scientists* </a> course

-This repository contains the datasets you will need to complete <a href="https://ourcodingclub.github.io/DL/challenge1.html" target="_blank">Challenge 1</a>.
-This challenge is associated with the <a href="https://ourcodingclub.github.io/course/stats-scratch.html" target="_blank">Stats from Scratch</a> module of the course.
+This repository contains the datasets you will need to complete <a href="https://ourcodingclub.github.io/course/stats-scratch-challenge/index.html?" target="_blank">Challenge 1</a>.
+This challenge is associated with the <a href="https://ourcodingclub.github.io/course/stats-scratch/index.html" target="_blank">Stats from Scratch</a> stream of the course.
 You can download this zipped folder to your computer (green button in top right corner), or fork this repository if you have a GitHub account.

-The <a href="https://ourcodingclub.github.io/DL/challenge1.html" target="_blank">challenge page</a> contains all the information and instructions to get you started and guide you through the challenge.
+The <a href="https://ourcodingclub.github.io/course/stats-scratch-challenge/index.html?" target="_blank">challenge page</a> contains all the information and instructions to get you started and guide you through the challenge.

 #### The datasets for the challenges are:
 + __The Scottish Squirrel Database.__ Scottish Wildlife Trust (2018).
 You will find this in the data folder under the name *squirrels.csv*.
 Occurrence dataset https://doi.org/10.15468/fqg0h3 under license CC-BY-4.0.
 The version stored in this repository was accessed through the <a href="https://nbnatlas.org/" target="_blank">NBN Atlas website</a> on May 9th 2019.